 Look at pure religion whenever it has had a place on earth, and you will always mark the same characteristics in all its features.
-Look at truth (without which the former could not exist), and the same peculiarities are apparent.
-Those who have been guided by them have always shown the same principles; and those who were not have as uniformly sought to destroy their influence.
-Religion has had its friends and its enemies; its advocates and its opponents; but the thousands of years which have come and gone have left it unaltered; the millions who have embraced it, and are now enjoying that bliss held forth in its promises, have left its principles unchanged, and its influence upon the honest heart unweakened.
-The many oppositions which have encountered it; the millions of calumnies, the numberless reproaches, and the myriads of falsehoods have left its fair form unimpaired, its beauty untarnished, and its excellence as excellent; while its certainty is the same, and its foundation upheld by the hand of God.
+Look at truth, (without which the former could not exist), and the same peculiarities are apparent.
+Those who have been guided by them have always shown the same principles; and those who were not, have as uniformly sought to destroy their influence.
+Religion has had its friends and its enemies; its advocates and its opponents.
+But the thousands of years which have come and gone, have left it unaltered; the millions who have embraced it, and are now enjoying that bliss held forth in its promises, have left its principles unchanged, and its influence upon the honest heart, unweakened.
+The man, oppositions which have encountered it; the millions of calumnies, the numberless reproaches, and the myriads of falsehoods, have left its fair form unimpaired, its beauty untarnished, and its excellence as excellent; while its certainty is the same, and its foundation upheld by the hand of God.

 One peculiarity of men I wish to notice in the early part of my narrative.
-So far as my acquaintance and knowledge of men and their history extends, it has been the custom of every generation to boast of, or extol the acts of the former.
-In this respect I wish it to be distinctly understood that I mean the righteous-those to whom God communicated his will. has ever been an apparent blindness common to men, which has hindered their discovering the real worth and excellence of individuals while residing with them; but when once deprived of their society, worth, and counsel, they were ready to exclaim, cious is their memory."
+So far as my acquaintance and knowledge of men and their history extends, it has been the custom of every generation, to boast of, or extol the acts of the former.
+In this respect I wish it to be distinctly understood, that I mean the righteous-those to whom God communicated his will.
+There has ever been an apparent blindness common to men, which has hindered their discovering the real worth and excellence of individuals while residing with them; but when once deprived of their society, worth, and counsel, they were ready to exclaim: "how great and inestimable were their qualities, and how precious is their memory."